zanejahhesti/space-templates/python-app/README.md

 - `Spacefile` - This is the config file for space cli to deploy your app.
 To know more about this file please refer to [Spacefile](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile) guide.
 - `Discovery.md` - This file contains the information about your app to present on the [Space App Marketplace](https://deta.space/discovery).

-- `.spaceignore` - This file contains the list of files and folders to ignore while deploying your app.
+- `.spaceignore` - This file contains the list of files and directories to ignore while deploying your app.
 This file is optional and follows the same syntax as `.gitignore`.

 ## Important
-Do not change the name of the `.space` folder.
-This folder is used by the Space CLI to push your app on Space.
-This folder contains sensitive information about your app.
-Do not share this folder with anyone or push it to any public repository.
+> Running `space new` will create a **.space** directory inside your project.
+This contains sensitive information about your app and is used by the Space CLI to push your app on Space.
+Do not change the name of the directory or push it to any public repository.